tangjm/scrabble_challenge_java/README.md

 ## Instructions

 1. Fork this repository and clone your forked repository:
+2. Make sure you have a Java Development Kit and a Java Virtual Environment.
-2. Run the tests from IntelliJ.
+3. Run the tests from IntelliJ.
 You can run your test suite in a few ways:
     1. Right-click on the project and then select `Run all Tests`
     2. Right-click on the `ScrabbleTest` and click `Run ScrabbleTest`
     3. Open the`ScrabbleTest`  class file and click the "Play" button to the